 Instructions:

-- Sauté the Vegetables – In a large pot, heat a tablespoon of olive oil over medium heat.
+- Cook the vegetables in a large pot.
+Prepare one tablespoon of olive oil on medium heat.
 Add the onion, garlic, bell pepper, zucchini, and carrots.
 Cook for 5-7 minutes until softened.

-- Cook the Meat (Optional) – If using ground meat, add it to the pot and cook until browned.
+- Cook the Meat (Optional) – Add ground meat to the pot and cook until browned.
 Drain any excess fat.

 - Add Beans and Tomatoes – Stir in the rinsed beans, diced tomatoes, and tomato paste.
 Mix well.